tienfeek/chute-tutorials/Android/Image Sharer Tutorial/README.md

 }
 </code></pre>

-ShareViewTutorialApp can also be neglected by registering GCSahreViewApp into the manifest instead of ShareViewTutoiralApp if the developer doesn't have the need for extending the Application class.
+ShareViewTutorialApp can also be neglected by registering ImageSharerApp into the manifest instead of ShareViewTutoiralApp if the developer doesn't have the need for extending the Application class.

 ##ShareViewTutorialActivity.java
-This class is an Activity class.
-It consists of a button.
+This Activity class consists of a button.
 When the button is clicked, ShareActivityIntentWrapper starts ShareActivity.
 ShareActivityIntentWrapper is a wrapper class that wraps the parameters needed for the intent.

 <pre><code>
 private final class OnShareClickedListener implements OnClickListener {